I. PHI 221 Survey of Ancient and Medieval Philosophy

 Program: Philosophy School: Arts and Humanities

 II.
 Instructor: Instructor Name: Gary L. Angel

 V. Catalog Course Description:

-A historical introduction to the major
+A historical introduction to the major thinkers and

 To give the Ferrum philosophy program an historical context